CT Domestic Violence Laws

 In Connecticut, employers with 3 or more employees must allow workers experiencing family violence to take up to 12 days off in a calendar year for certain issues resulting from the violence, such as the victim needing to seek medical care or attend a related court hearing.
 The leave is not required to be paid, but victims can apply to be compensated for needed Safe Leave through Connecticut’s Paid Family Medical Leave Act.

-Beginning October 1, 2022, domestic violence will be a protected class in Connecticut related to employment, housing, credit transactions, and public accommodations.
+Domestic violence is be a protected class in Connecticut related to employment, housing, credit transactions, and public accommodations.
 This means that employers, landlords, banks, etc. cannot discriminate against a person because they are a victim of domestic violence.
 Employers also cannot deny victims reasonable leave of absences to address issues related to domestic violence similar to what is covered under Safe Leave.
+(See also CGS 46a-58, 46a-59, 46a-64, 46a-64c, 46a-66, 46a-70 - 46a-73, 46a-75 - 46a-76.)

 Address Confidentiality - C.G.S. § 54-240a